BARKING AND DISTRICT POOL LEAGUE

 - Players who attend but are not selected do not need to be named on the match sheet

-- Players who attend but are not named on the match sheet do not receive Player of the Year attendance points
+- Players who attend but do not play a frame do not receive Player of the Year points

-- Only players who are signed in on the match sheet receive attendance points
+- Only players who play at least one frame receive POY attendance points

 - Captains’ selection decisions are final and not subject to challenge or grievance providing they are within the regulations